RibavirinOther Names: Copegus, RBV, Rebetol, Ribasphere Drug Class: Opportunistic Infections and Coinfections

 HCV What is an Opportunistic Infection? fact sheet.is an (OI) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the

 To learn how HIV and HCV are connected, read the AIDSinfo HIV and Hepatitis C fact sheet.
 The fact sheet includes information about how HCV is spread, symptoms of HCV, and treatment options.

 How is ribavirin used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related use of ribavirin to treat chronic HCV infection.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV reference the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and TreatingC, which includes recommendations on the use of ribavirin to treat HCV infection in people with HIV.

 Before taking ribavirin, tell your health care provider:

 - If you are allergic to ribavirin or any other medicines.

 - About any medical conditions you have or have had.